Deepan-Karmakar/p5.js-tutorial/Inline-documentation.md

 ###Generating documentation

-Run `grunt` to automatically regenerate the documentation in addition to compiling the code.
+Run `grunt yui` to regenerate documentation without recompiling the code.
 You can view it locally in docs/reference (note that you need to be running a server for it to display correctly).

-Run `grunt yui` to regenerate documentation without recompiling the code.
 If you notice the page not updating, try deleting the `reference/` folder and running the command again.

 Run `grunt requirejs:yuidoc_theme` if you have made changes to the core JS files behind the yuidoc reference page (not inline documentation changes to src).
 This regenerates the templates, then run `grunt yui` to regenerate the referenced based on the updated theme.

-Periodically, the reference folder is copied over to p5js.org.
+Periodically, the reference folder is manually copied over to p5js.org.